Yangtze River Guide

 The Yangtze River is the longest river in Asia, flowing from the Tibetan Hivcghlands right across China into the East Chinese sea.
-Its 6300 km (3915 miles) and is ice- free all year.
+It's 6300 km (3915 miles) and is ice-free all year.
 Its official name in China is Changjiang (simplified Chinese: 长江).
-It is also called the Yangtze River (simplified Chinese: 扬子江）and this name is most used in western countries.
+It is also called the Yangtze River (simplified Chinese: 扬子江）and this name is mostly used in western countries.

 Five of China's largest cities (Shanghai, Wuhan, Chongqing, Chengdu, and Nanjing) are located in the reaches of the river and the 1.8 million square km Yangtze River basin is home to 1/3 of Chinas population (400 million).

 The Yangtze River is rich in history and culture.
-The stories of the Three Kingdoms Period and Bashu Culture and Jingchu Culture is interestiing and mysterious.
+The stories of the Three Kingdoms Period and Bashu culture and Jingchu culture are interesting and mysterious.

-Cruising on Yangtze River is very popular for both Chinese and foreign tourists.
+Cruising on the Yangtze River is very popular for both Chinese and foreign tourists.
 Most cruises run between Chongqing and Yichang.
-Popular cruise ships are Victoria Anna and President 1.
-Click here to see the attraction map of the cruise
+Popular cruise ships are Victoria Jenna and Century Glory.

 Best time to vist Yangtze River